top of page

 Bio

 Myungin is a researcher who designs multimodal XR experiences based on HCI, signal processing, and machine learning.
 He holds a Ph.D. in Media Arts and Technology from the University of California, Santa Barbara, and an M.S. and B.S. in Electronics and Computer Engineering at Hanyang University, Seoul, Korea.
 He was a Ph.D. research intern in the Experiments in Art & Technology (E.A.T.) center at Nokia Bell Labs and developed a spatial-acoustic parameter estimation algorithm using machine learning.
 During his Ph.D., Myungin was affiliated with AlloSphere, designing large-scale interactive 3D immersive experiences, and joined the Immersive Media Design faculty at the University of Maryland, College Park.
-His research are featured at venues including Ars Electronica, Getty's PST ART: Art & Science Collide, IEEE, CHI, New Interfaces for Musical Expression (NIME), International Computer Music Conference (ICMC), and the ACM SIGGRAPH.
+His research are featured at venues including Ars Electronica, Getty's PST ART: Art & Science Collide, NeurIPS, IEEE VR, IEEE VIS, CHI, New Interfaces for Musical Expression (NIME), International Computer Music Conference (ICMC), and the ACM SIGGRAPH.
 Myungin holds a patent in the machine learning-based room acoustics estimation algorithm.
 At UMD, his current research includes brain-computer interaction (BCI), generative AI, environmental Ocean data science, and scientific quantum simulation in XR.

 News